Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 `Hey fren, can I visit?`
 `I need some wind ‘tween my ears!`

 He always wrote very precisely in his texts, so his misspellings were deliberate, to convey a bit of his accent.
 Just one of his many foibles.
 Adam told his phone to say yes, and went back to his stretching.
 The only real thing he had right now to keep his muscles in good shape was *really* intense electro-stimulation and some basic machine lifts down in the Dungeon.
-That...wasn’t ideal, to say the least, so keeping limber was critically important.
+That... wasn’t ideal, to say the least, so keeping limber was critically important.

 Marty came to check in after she’d put Sam to sleep.
 Diego got a little more time to play, since he was extra good that day.
 He usually wasn’t, so this was a rare treat.
 "How goes it, chunk?"

 "Eh.
 I think I’ve got the twenty-five mastered.
 I can hold it in my hand without paying attention now.
 It’s weird, though.
-Anything smaller and I just...eventually crush it."
+Anything smaller and I just... eventually crush it."

 "Does seem odd," she commented, and draped herself over his back, hands running under his shirt to rub across his abs and chest. *God* he loved it when she did that…